Sports photography directs to various actions that charge an athletic event.

-The splendid rapid reflexes of the 6 Mazda MX-5 Miatas paired with Sony’s graphics, developed explicitly for sports photography and filmmaking, were impossible to ignore.
+The rapid reflexes of the 6 Mazda MX-5 Miatas paired with Sony’s graphics, developed explicitly for sports photography and filmmaking, were impossible to ignore.

 The organizer of this unavoidable event has also urged that I share the beautiful photos I took to my gallery (website).